Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** A young person, typically between the ages of 13 and 19.
 **Sentence:** The adolescent enjoyed playing sports and hanging out with friends.
 **Conversation:**
-A – How old is Sarah?
+A – How old is Sarah
 B – She is an adolescent, around 15 years old.

 ### Word: All at once